Quote

 Sarah Westwood, alias Wood, alias Vernon, was brought up in custody of Police-sergeant Ross, on a charge of being drunk and disorderly, on the previous evening.

 Sergeant Ross stated that he saw the prisoner in the Knightstone-road last night, she was intoxicated, and causing a great disturbance, having a mob of about 100 people after her.
-She had been to the house of Dr. Brookes, and pushed herself into that gentleman’s drawing-room.
+She had been to the house of Dr. Brookes1, and pushed herself into that gentleman’s drawing-room.

 Dr. Brookes was in attendance, and deposed that the prisoner came to his house in a drunken state, and made a great mess in his hall, and thrust herself into his apartment.
 He had seen her at Cheltenham sometime back, and had prescribed for her, and whilst she was under his care, the Superintendent of Police came one day and asked if he was attending such a person, describing the prisoner.
 He said he was; when the Superintendent said he wanted to see her.
 He told him to call next morning, and probably she would be at his house at 10 o’clock; she came, and the Superintendent was waiting for, and apprehended her on a charge of swindling.